 Soft tissue trauma can cause swelling within the (confined) fibrous septae found in the pulp of the distal phalanx; blood can thereby accumulate.

-Trauma can also lead to open lacerations (with neurovascular dysfunction), avulsion of the skin, and nailbed injuries, such as subungual hematomas.
+Fractures are also seen with complex skin lacerations and nailbed injuries, such as subungual hematomas.

 - Loss of rotational anatomic alignment.
 Comminuted oblique, and spiral fractures are more likely to have loss of rotational alignment